lbormann/darts-wled/README.md

 #### *`-WEPS / --wled_endpoints`*

 <p>IP to your WLED.
 You can define multiple entries.
 For example: '192.168.3.200' '192.168.3.201'.
-It is important to say that in case of multiple endpoints, the first one is treated as your primary endpoint which means
-it will be used to check if is idle state is returned.
+It is important to say that in case of multiple endpoints, the first one is treated as your primary endpoint which means it will be used to check if is idle state is returned.
 Moreover if you drive multiple WLEDS make sure you disable WLEDs Sync function.</p>

 #### *`-DU / --effect_duration`*

 <p>Duration (in seconds), after a triggered effect/preset/playlist will return to idle-effect.
 By default this is '0' (infinity duration = return to idle happens when you pull your darts)</p>

 #### *`-BSS / --board_stop_start`*

 <p>The app stops your board after thrown darts.
 When duration (-DU) pasts wled returns to idle and starts the board: Value '0.0' means no "stop-start" at all; values greater '0.0' declare how long the start should be delayed.

 For instance a value '0.3' delays the board-start for one third of second after wled switched back to idle.
 You can play around with that.
 In my tests '0.4' was an appropriate value.</p>

 #### *`-BRI / --effect_brightness`*

 <p>Brightness for WLED-effects.
 You can choose a value between '1' and '255'.
 By default this is 175.</p>

 #### *`-HFO / --high_finish_on`*

 <p>Define what a highfinish means for you.
 Choose a score-value between '2' and '170'.
 This value is relevant for argument '-HF'.
 By default this is not set = no effects for 'Highfinishes'.</p>

 #### *`-HF / --high_finish_effects`*

 <p>Controls your wled(s) when a high-finish occurs.
 Define one effect/preset/playlist or a list.
 If you define a list, the program will randomly choose at runtime.

+Examples:
+Use Presets: "ps|1 ps|2"
+Use effect: "fire flicker"
+Use color: "solid|lightgoldenrodyellow"</p>p

-For examples see below!</p>
+For more examples see below!

 #### *`-IDE / --idle_effect`*

 <p>Controls your wled(s) when dart-pulling occurs or a configurated duration pasts.
 Define an effect/preset/playlist that gets triggered.

+Examples:
+Use Presets: "ps|1 ps|2"
+Use effect: "fire flicker"
+Use color: "solid|lightgoldenrodyellow"</p>

-For examples see below!</p>
+For more examples see below!

 #### *`-G / --game_won_effects`*

 <p>Controls your wled(s) when a game won occurs.
 Define one effect/preset/playlist or a list.
 If you define a list, the program will randomly choose at runtime.

+Examples:
+Use Presets: "ps|1 ps|2"
+Use effect: "fire flicker"
+Use color: "solid|lightgoldenrodyellow"</p>

-For examples see below!</p>
+For more examples see below!

 #### *`-M / --match_won_effects`*

 <p>Controls your wled(s) when a match won occurs.
 Define one effect/preset/playlist or a list.
 If you define a list, the program will randomly choose at runtime.

+Examples:
+Use Presets: "ps|1 ps|2"
+Use effect: "fire flicker"
+Use color: "solid|lightgoldenrodyellow"</p>

-For examples see below!</p>
+For more examples see below!

 #### *`-B / --busted_effects`*

 <p>Controls your wled(s) when a bust occurs.
 Define one effect/preset/playlist or a list.
 If you define a list, the program will randomly choose at runtime.

+Examples:
+Use Presets: "ps|1 ps|2"
+Use effect: "fire flicker"
+Use color: "solid|lightgoldenrodyellow"</p>

-For examples see below!</p>
+For more examples see below!

 #### *`-PJ / --player_joined_effects`*

 <p>Controls your wled(s) when a player-join occurs.
 Define one effect/preset/playlist or a list.
 If you define a list, the program will randomly choose at runtime.

+Examples:
+Use Presets: "ps|1 ps|2"
+Use effect: "fire flicker"
+Use color: "solid|lightgoldenrodyellow"</p>

-For examples see below!</p>
+For more examples see below!

 #### *`-PL / --player_left_effects`*

 <p>Controls your wled(s) when a player-left occurs.
 Define one effect/preset/playlist or a list.
 If you define a list, the program will randomly choose at runtime.

+Examples:
+Use Presets: "ps|1 ps|2"
+Use effect: "fire flicker"
+Use color: "solid|lightgoldenrodyellow"</p>

-For examples see below!</p>
+For more examples see below!

 #### *`-S{0-180} / --score_{0-180}_effects`*

 <p>Controls your wled(s) when a specific score occurs.
 You can define every score-value between 0 and 180.
 Define one effect/preset/playlist or a list.
 If you define a list, the program will randomly choose at runtime.

+Examples:
+Use Presets: "ps|1 ps|2"
+Use effect: "fire flicker"
+Use color: "solid|lightgoldenrodyellow"</p>

-For examples see below!</p>
+For more examples see below!

 #### *`-A{1-12} / --score_area_{1-12}_effects`*

 <p>Besides the definition of single score-values you can define up to 12 score-areas.
 Define one effect/preset/playlist or a list.
 If you define a list, the program will randomly choose at runtime.

+Examples:
+Use Presets: "ps|1 ps|2"
+Use effect: "fire flicker"
+Use color: "solid|lightgoldenrodyellow"</p>

-For examples see below!</p>
+For more examples see below!

 #### *`-BSW / --board_stop_after_win`*

 <p>Controles board stop behaviour after win.
-When activated, the board will be stoped after winning Leg or match
+When activated, the board will be stoped after winning Leg or match</p>

 #### *`-BSE / --board_stop_effect`*

 <p>Controls your wled(s) when a board stop occurs during the match.
 Define one effect/preset/playlist or a list.
 If you define a list, the program will randomly choose at runtime.

+Examples:
+Use Presets: "ps|1 ps|2"
+Use effect: "fire flicker"
+Use color: "solid|lightgoldenrodyellow"</p>

-For examples see below!</p>
+For more examples see below!

 #### *`-TOE / --takeout_effect`*

 <p>Controls your wled(s) when a takeout will be performed or is wrongly triggered.
 Define one effect/preset/playlist or a list.
 If you define a list, the program will randomly choose at runtime.

+Examples:
+Use Presets: "ps|1 ps|2"
+Use effect: "fire flicker"
+Use color: "solid|lightgoldenrodyellow"</p>

-For examples see below!</p>
+For more examples see below!

 #### *`-CE / --calibration_effect`*

 <p>Controls your wled(s) when calibration will be performed.
 Define one effect/preset/playlist or a list.
 If you define a list, the program will randomly choose at runtime.

+Examples:
+Use Presets: "ps|1 ps|2"
+Use effect: "fire flicker"
+Use color: "solid|lightgoldenrodyellow"</p>

-For examples see below!</p>
+For more examples see below!

 #### *`-OFF / --wled_off`*